learn-anything/curated-lists/readme.md

 # Curated lists [![Thanks](https://img.shields.io/badge/Say%20Thanks-💗-ff69b4.svg)](https://www.patreon.com/learnanything)
-This is a list of interesting curated lists on various topics similar to [awesome lists](https://github.com/sindresorhus/awesome).
+This is a list of interesting curated lists on various topics.

 Each list is open for contribution and there are clear instructions on how you can help in each of the lists.